 This article will discuss a few known problems owners can expect with the 3.2 5-cylinder Diesel Ford Ranger and Mazda BT50.
 It is a pretty robust engine with good performance figures on paper, however, like most diesel engines it also has its issues.
 Let us now look at what problems you can expect with the 3.2 T6 Ranger and what to look out for.

 The 3.2 Ford Ranger/Mazda BT50 5-cylinder Diesel engine can suffer from any of the following problems.

 - Intake Pipe cracks causing the engine to go into limp mode and lose power.

 - The Oil Pump will not prime if the oil is left to drain for longer than 10 minutes which could result in catastrophic engine failure.

 - Crank Position Sensor failure causes the engine to shut off without any warnings

 - EGR Failure

-So now that we know what the potential snags are on the 3.2 Ranger, let’s look into each problem in more detail to see how the issue develops and how it can be resolved.
-I must say from the offset that the Oil pump not priming after being left to drain the engine oil for longer than 10 minutes is not a problem per se but rather something you as a Ranger Owner needs to be aware of if you are going to be doing your own oil changes between service intervals.
+So now that we know what the potential snags are on the 3.2 Ford Ranger, let’s look into each problem in more detail to see how the issue develops and how it can be resolved.
+I must say from the offset that the Oil pump not priming after being left to drain the engine oil for longer than 10 minutes is not a problem per se but rather something you as a Ranger Owner need to be aware of if you are going to be doing your own oil changes between service intervals.

 Let’s look into each issue in more detail now.